-- (a) In the event that the Common Shares of the Corporation are listed on the Exchange, any grant of Bonus Awards under the Plan after such date shall be subject to the following restrictions: - (i) the aggregate number of Common Shares that could be issued pursuant to Bonus Awards that have been granted to any single holder in any 12 month period shall not exceed 1% of the Total Common Shares. - (ii) the aggregate number of Common Shares that could be issued pursuant to Bonus Awards that have been granted to Insiders in the aggregate in any 12 month period shall not exceed 2% of the Total Common Shares. - (iii) Bonus Awards may be granted in excess of the limits set forth in this Section 4 provided that prior to the receipt of the approval required in Section 9 such Bonus Awards may not be paid until such approval has been received. - (b) In determining the Service Providers to whom Bonus Awards may be granted ("Grantees") and the number of Common Shares to be referred to in respect of each Bonus Award, the Board may take into account such factors as it shall determine in its sole discretion.
-No Service Provider shall have any rights to be granted Bonus Awards hereunder, except as may be specifically granted by the Board

-(c) For purposes of the calculations in this section, it shall be assumed that all issued and outstanding Bonus Awards are to be paid by the issuance of Common Shares from treasury, notwithstanding PetroShale's right pursuant to Section 6 hereof to settle the Award Value underlying Bonus Awards in cash or by purchasing Common Shares on the open market.
+- (i) if the Common Shares are listed on the TSXV, the aggregate number of Common Shares that could be issued pursuant to Bonus Awards that have been granted to any single holder in any 12 month period shall not exceed 5% of the Total Common Shares. - the number of Common Shares issuable to Insiders, at any time, under all Security Based Compensation Arrangements, including this Plan, shall not exceed 10% of the aggregate number of Total Common Shares; - (iii) the number of Common Shares issued to Insiders, within any one year period, under all Security Based Compensation Arrangements, including this Plan, shall not exceed 10% of the aggregate number of Total Common Shares; - (iv) if the Common Shares are listed on the TSXV, the aggregate number of Common Shares reserved for issuance to any one Consultant (as such term is defined in the policies of the TSXV) in a 12 month period shall not exceed 2% of the aggregate number of Total Common Shares; - (v) if the Common Shares are listed on the TSXV, the aggregate number of Common Shares reserved for issuance to any one person employed to provide Investor Relations Activities (as such term is defined in the policies of the TSXV) in a 12 month period shall not exceed 2% of the aggregate number of Total Common Shares; and - (vi) Bonus Awards may be granted in excess of the limits set forth in this Section 4 provided that prior to the receipt of the approval required in Section 9 such Bonus Awards may not be paid until such approval has been received. - (b) In determining the Service Providers to whom Bonus Awards may be granted ("Grantees") and the number of Common Shares to be referred to in respect of each Bonus Award, the Board may take into account such factors as it shall determine in its sole discretion.
+No Service Provider shall have any rights to be granted Bonus Awards hereunder, except as may be specifically granted by the Board - (c) For purposes of the calculations in this section, it shall be assumed that all issued and outstanding Bonus Awards are to be paid by the issuance of Common Shares from treasury, notwithstanding PetroShale's right pursuant to Section 6 to settle the Award Value underlying Bonus Awards in cash or by purchasing Common Shares on the open market.
 In addition, for purposes of monitoring compliance with the limitations set out in this Section 4 a Performance Award Payout Multiplier of 1.0 will be assumed for any Performance Awards.